 The economy has been undergoing a dramatic change since the late 1990s, from one centered on coal and steel to one with a much broader range of elements, including innovation and knowledge, tourism, trade, and services.
 Our natural resources still remain an economic driver for our economy, including remaining coal reserves, deep water offshore oil and gas exploration, and renewable energy in the form of geothermal, hydro, and wind.
 As well, the planned developments around the Port of Sydney with its newly dredged harbour to 17 meters depth holds great potential for our region’s future.
 Our region still remains the land gateway to the province of Newfoundland and its oil and gas expansion.

-The Sydney and Area Chamber of Commerce now boasts a membership of nearly 500 representing over 12,000 employees in the CBRM, making it the third largest Chamber in the Nova Scotia.
+The Sydney and Area Chamber of Commerce now has a membership of more than 300 representing over 12,000 employees in the CBRM, making it the third largest Chamber in the Nova Scotia.
 The Chamber continues to act as an advocate for local business, and the progressive development of our local economy.
 We keep a close eye on government activities at all three levels, and advocate for policies, programs, and developments that would benefit those who live and do business in the Cape Breton Regional Municipality.